 Select a an exam type

 This course is designed to develop innovative and highly skilled teachers who wish to inspire young people through music.
 Throughout the secondary PGCE course, we aim to develop your music teaching expertise in a variety of contexts, equipping you to plan and teach engaging and meaningful musical experiences for your school students.
-The course is designed to support musicians in coming to an understanding of what it means to be a highly effective and successful music teacher, introducing you to the broad scope of music as a curriculum subject across the 11-16 age range.
-Our priority is to develop your teaching expertise in a variety of situations, by exploring a range of approaches to teaching music.
-For example, we will offer a broad range of perspectives on the principles of syllabus design, evaluation and assessment in the field of music education.
+This course is designed to develop innovative and highly skilled teachers who wish to inspire young people through music across the 11-16 age range.
+Our priority is to develop your teaching expertise in a variety of situations and contexts, by exploring a range of approaches to teaching music.
+For example, we will offer a broad range of perspectives on the principles of curriculum design and assessment in the field of music education.
 We aim to develop your teaching through engaging practical music workshops, lectures, seminars and tutorials and through critical reflection of teaching and learning with expert musicians and music educators.
-You will also benefit from the expertise of a music teacher mentor throughout your two school placements, all based within our partner schools.
+You will also benefit from the expertise of a music teacher mentor throughout your two school placements, all based within our partnership schools.

 Students living in